Brookley Air Force Base: Closure and Controversy

 The reserve 908th TAG was moved to Maxwell AFB, Alabama in April.
-The incoming Nixon Administration in 1969 confirmed the closure of Brookley as a way to save money because of the Vietnam War, and when it finally closed in June 1969, Brookley AFB represented the largest base closure in U.S. history up to that time, eliminating 10% of local jobs for the Mobile workforce, which provided an annual payroll of $95 million to the local economy.
+Almost immediately after Johnson left office on January 20, 1969, some state and city of Mobile officials tried to reverse the closure of Brookley but the incoming Nixon Administration confirmed the closure as a way to save money because of the Vietnam War.
+Brookley officially closed its doors for good in June 1969 and was turned over to the state, Brookley AFB represented the largest base closure in U.S. history up to that time, eliminating an estimated 13,000 jobs (10% of Mobile's workforce) which provided an annual payroll of $95 million ($816 million in 2024) to the local economy.